kobotoolbox/docs/_sources/collecting_signatures.md.txt

 [Follow this link](https://enke.to/draw) to test the difference between the draw and signature widgets.

-## Create a Signature question type in the form-builder
+## Create a Signature question type in the formbuilder

 1. Create a new question and select Photo as the question type.